dubsnipe/marshprinter/README.md

 To make your documentation more useful, indicate the level of development of your project.
 Some indicators could be: "stable", "beta", "incomplete" or "barely working".

-You can also add to this section the corresponding credits in case your project a derivative work from another project.
+You can also add to this section the corresponding credits in case your project is a derivative work from another project.
 You can also add the names or pseudonyms of the people who contributed to your project, the type of copyright/patent license and last date of modification.

 Latest Additions